thetinygoat/thetinygoat/README.md

 # Sachin Saini — @thetinygoat
 Hi, I'm Sachin.
-I am currently a 3rd-year student at NSIT.
+I am currently a final year student at NSIT.
 I like to work on interesting problems ranging from web development to machine learning and everything in between.

 ### 🔭 Currently working on
 Nothing :p